CrunchyData/postgres-operator/docs/content/Installation/postgres-operator-installer/kubectl-install.md

 Once the resources have been configured the job spec will be used to deploy the PostgreSQL Operator in your Kubernetes environment.
-The job spec includes sane defaults that can be used to deploy a specific version of the PostgreSQL Operator based on the version of the pgo-installer image that is used.
+The job spec includes sane defaults that can be used to deploy a specific version of the PostgreSQL Operator based on the version of the `pgo-deployer` image that is used.
 Each version will install the corresponding version of the PostgreSQL Operator.

 ##### Deployment Options